 “Big Brother” and “Big Sister” Projects

-Big Brother and Big sister tshirts - Purchase some fabric paint and help your kids to write “I’m going to be a big brother” (or sister) on the shirt.
-Then let him decorate it with paint, glitter, or whatever he wants.
-You can also buy already printed shirts but your kids will probably have more fun making their own.
+Big Brother and Big sister T-shirts- Purchase some fabric paint and help your kids to write “I’m going to be a big brother” (or sister) on the shirt.
+Then let her decorate it with paint, glitter, or whatever she wants.
+You can also buy already printed shirts, but your kids will probably have more fun making their own.

-Make a door hanger- Take a piece of cardboard and cut a hole at the top so that it can hang on your doorknob.
-Get some markers or craft paint, glue, glitter, beads, buttons or other decorations.
+Door hangers- Take a piece of cardboard and cut a hole at the top so that it can hang on your doorknob.
+Get some markers or craft paint, glue, glitter, beads, buttons, and/or other decorations.
 Write “Big Brother’s room” or “Big Sister’s room” on the door hanger in marker.
-Let your child write his name on the door hanger and decorate it however he wants.
-Hang it on his door so he can admire it.
+Let your child write her name on the door hanger and decorate it however she wants.
+Hang it on his door so shehe can admire it.

-Getting ready for baby bag- Purchase a baby doll from the dollar store for you child and have her create her own list of things to do to get ready for the baby.
+Getting ready for baby bag- Purchase a baby doll from the dollar store for your child, and have her create her own list of things to do to get ready for the baby.
 Kids love to pretend shop and buy from pretend shopping lists.
-Then take a pillow case or tote bag and have your child fill it with all the items you would need for a new baby such as diapers, baby powder, a rattle, or baby lotion.
+Then take a pillowcase or tote bag, and have your child fill it with all the items you would need for a new baby, such as diapers, baby powder, a rattle, or baby lotion.
 You can have them decorate the bag and keep it handy for the day the new baby comes home.

-Make an “our family book”- Purchase an inexpensive photo album.
+An “our family book”- Purchase an inexpensive photo album.
 Take photos of every family member.
 Then take construction paper and make a biography page for each family member.
-It can be a very simple page with the family member’s birthday, favorite things to eat, favorite color, and other little things about them.
-Your child can give the new baby the book when she arrives and help make a page for the baby.
+It can be a simple page with the family member’s birthday, favorite things to eat, favorite color, and other little things about them.
+Your child can give the new baby the book when he arrives and help make a page for the baby.

 When Your Child Isn’t Happy About the New Baby

-Some kids get excited when they hear the news about mommy being pregnant and other kids get really upset.
+Some kids get excited when they hear the news about mommy being pregnant, while other kids get really upset.
 Sometimes it is because they were not included in the decision to have a new baby or they are jealous of the new baby.
-If you ask your child why he is upset about having another addition to the family, you will likely be greeted with the answer “I don’t know”.
+If you ask your child why he is upset about having another addition to the family, you will likely be greeted with the answer “I don’t know.”
 Kids don’t always understand their feelings, they just know they are not happy.
-What are some things you can do to help your child deal with his feelings.
+What are some things you can do to help your child deal with his feelings?

-Be honest- Be honest with him.
-Once he understands that the baby’s arrival is permanent and you can’t just send him back, he will start to accept the situation.
-Give him time to adjust and talk about his feelings.
+Be honest- Be honest with her.
+Once she understands that the baby’s arrival is permanent and you can’t just send him back, she will start to accept the situation.
+Give her time to adjust and talk about her feelings.

-Don’t get angry- He is looking to you to help guide him through this transition.
-Try to be patient with him and let him talk about why he is upset.
-Sometimes talking about things will help him get to the bottom of his feelings and deal with them.
+Don’t get angry- She is looking to you to help guide him through this transition.
+Try to be patient with her and let her talk about why she is upset.
+Sometimes talking about things will help her get to the bottom of her feelings and deal with them.

-Let him be part of your pregnancy- Make some special time for him to cuddle, tell stories or sing to the baby in your tummy.
-Tell him that baby is listening to his voice and getting excited to meet him.
+Let him be part of your pregnancy- Make some special time for her to cuddle, tell stories, or sing to the baby in your tummy.
+Tell her that baby is listening to her voice and getting excited to meet her.

-Be patient- It may take a little time for him to adjust to the idea of being a big brother.
-The more time he has to get used to things, the better he may feel about it.
-His first reaction to “you’re going to be a big brother” might be, “no I don’t want a baby ” but later he may actually get excited.
-Reinforce any positive statements you hear him make about the baby.
-If he says something that shows excitement, go with it.
-You may be surprised to see his feelings come around on this whole baby thing.
+Be patient- It may take a little time for her to adjust to the idea of being a big sister.
+The more time she has to get used to things, the better she may feel about it.
+Her first reaction to “you’re going to be a big sister” might be, “no, I don’t want a new baby,” but later she may actually get excited.
+Reinforce any positive statements you hear her make about the baby.
+If she says something that shows excitement, go with it.
+You may be surprised to see her feelings come around on this whole baby thing.